 "Have a good one, Finn!"

 She hides in the shadows when he walks by her, his relaxed façade gone, twirling his drumsticks, face grim as he heads to a red truck in the parking lot across from the line of stores where the music shop is.
-She keeps up with him as he drives, following his scent and the rattle of his truck.
-He parks in front of student housing on the opposite side of the campus where she lives.
+She decides to follow him this time and keeps up with him as he drives, following his scent and the rattle of his truck.
+He parks in front of student housing on the opposite side of the campus from where she lives.